geocola/geocola-crud/data-admin/README.md

 In addition to the components used, this component provides functionality to create, update, display, and delete any type of data.
-The core property to the crud-manager is the `view` which controls exactly how the crud-manager displays and updates the data.
+The core property to the data-admin is the `view` which controls exactly how the data-admin displays and updates the data.

 ### The View Property